 an established potter who teaches the majority of the workshops.
 This frees him up for things

-such as making sure that the blender is working properly for making Margaritas, and the CD
+such as making sure that the blender is working properly for making Margaritas, and that the

-player is loaded with Jimmy Buffet, etc.....
+CS player is loaded with Jimmy Buffet, etc...
 As we all know, "it's always 5 o'clock somewhere!"

 At the September workshop, Gary provides the instruction, tailoring it to meet each potter's

 School in Brasstown, NC for 10 years, but has been unable to return due to workshop/business

 commitments.
 A trip to John C. Campbell is an experience any artist should experience once in their

 lifetime.
 Classes in pottery, wood turning, blacksmithing, basketry, jewelry, painting and music are